Sunday, December 12, 2010

 The Stellacam II hand paddle has a freeze-frame button.
 Push it in, which locks it in place, and the image will not be updated.
 I was seeing a frame of blackness taken while the aperture cap was still on Bertha.
 I suppose I must have accidentally pushed the button in during setup.
 Anyhoo, once I released it, the Stellacam came to life.
 I coulda used a drink at this juncture.

 All’s well that ends well, I reck, and end well it did.
 I got in the zone right away, finishing up Cetus and a few outstanding Aquarius scamps.
 Moved on to Pisces and ran through every last remaining faint fuzzy the fishes hold.
-By this time it was getting on the late side, and my buddy Pat, who was set up next to me, asked if I weren’t cold.
+By this time it was getting on the late side, and Pat, who was set up next to me, asked if I weren’t cold.
 “Not really.”
 The Black Cat and canopy sides were keeping me reasonably warm, but, more than anything, I was FIRED UP.
-I was well and truly on what Miss Dorothy calls one of my “deep sky tears” and was not about to quit before getting some of them early morning Herschel IIs, one of the goals of the expedition.
+I was well and truly on what Miss Dorothy calls one of my “deep sky tears” and was not about to quit before getting some of the early morning Herschel IIs, one of the goals of the expedition.